Back to Home

 1. Lock the verified facts

-Use the Student Brief as the source of truth and keep any unconfirmed older claims out of the live packet.
+I use my Student Profile as the source of truth and keep any unconfirmed older claims out of the live packet.

 2. Choose the packet option